DEFRA/forms-prototype/app/data/research-rounds/feature-summary.md

 #### Final Iteration (Round 13 - April 2025)

 - Journey too repetitive—especially being asked twice to select new/existing conditions
+- Quote: "It's a bit clunky compared to other experiences like MS Forms."
+[Round 13, April 2025]
 - Recommendation: Reduce repetition in new/existing condition selection flow
 - Combining multiple conditions worked well
 - Checkboxes and "join" button enabled confident logic building
 - Link from questions to condition setup unclear
+- Quote: "You think you're putting conditions on that question... but they're actually separate."
+[Round 13, April 2025]
 - Users expected conditions to be tied directly to question
 - Success message after condition creation helped guide users
+- Quote: "Whatever appears in a green box, I just do it."
+[Round 13, April 2025]
 - Info about where conditions are applied felt too subtle
 - Recommendation: Present applied-condition info more prominently